mongodb/specifications/source/unified-test-format/unified-test-format.rst

 This operator can be used anywhere a matched value is expected (including `expectResult <operation_expectResult_>`_).
 The test runner MUST assert that the actual value either does not exist or matches the expected value.
-Matching the expected value should use the standard rules in `Evaluating Matches`_, which means that it may contain special operators.
+Matching the expected value MUST use the standard rules in `Evaluating Matches`_, which means that it may contain special operators.

 This operator is primarily used to assert driver-optional fields from the CRUD